 A hump behind the shoulder, also called a buffalo hump, can develop when fat gathers together behind your neck.
-This lump of fat is not necessarily a serious condition.
+This condition is not necessarily serious.

 Tumors, cysts, and other abnormal growths can also form on your shoulders, creating a hump.
-Other cases can be a result of a bone curvature in the spine.
+Other times a hump can be the result of a curvature in the spine.

 You should always talk to your doctor about any physical changes to the back of your neck.